clausnz/php-helpers/README.md

 }
 ```

-Make sure to require your composer autoload file:
+Also make sure to require your composer autoload file:

 #### Example
 ```php